Are you looking for funding sources for cleantech companies?

 Despite its current economic woes, the UK has become more attractive to renewable energy investors according to EY’s latest Renewable Energy Country Attractiveness Index.
 Greg Jackson, CEO at unicorn startup Octopus Energy, has said that “The energy market is worth $2 trillion, excluding petrol, diesel and oil.
 As we decarbonise transport, that’ll become a $4 trillion market.
 This is the biggest thing since the internet – and it might be bigger than that.”

 Having previously warned that companies will “go bankrupt” if they don’t work towards net zero, Mark Carney, former Governor of the Bank of England. has stated that the transition to carbon neutrality represents “the greatest commercial opportunity of our time.”
-Indeed the economic value of implementing the SDGs could represent $12 trillion and create 400 million jobs.
+Indeed the economic value of implementing the Sustainable Development Goals could represent $12 trillion and create 400 million jobs according to the Centre for Strategic Philanthropy.

 Given the above, it is great to know that a range of funding sources for cleantech companies is available.
 These include large corporate funds to NGOs as well as investor panel pitching opportunities and accelerator programmes.
 The latter often result in the organisers making funding available to a select number of participants.
 There is also a list of funds, including government help in response to the coronavirus on the Oxfordshire Greentech website.